 CIVIL: Sheriff’s Civil Divisions serve and execute civil court process, such as summons, evictions, Family Court orders, executions, orders of attachment, orders of seizure, and many more civil process items.
 Additionally, these divisions must collect and account for millions of dollars received by the Sheriff in enforcing civil judgments.
 To help Sheriffs assure that these divisions operate efficiently and properly, NYSSA developed a civil accreditation program that contains 120 civil accreditation standards.
 The standards contain detailed requirements regarding the handling and accounting of money collected for judgments and money collected by Sheriffs on behalf of the county.
 The Civil Bureau was initially accredited in 2009 and subsequently reaccredited in 2014.

 COURT: The Court Security Bureau is responsible for providing a safe and secure environment at the Hall of Justice and court occupied areas of the Monroe County Public Safety Building, Appellate Courthouse and Civic Center Complex.
 Court Security Deputies are responsible for the physical protection of judges, court personnel, attorneys, witnesses, juries, and citizens who have business with-in the Court complex.
 Court Security Deputies are also responsible for judicial activities outside the Civic Center Complex such as transportation of juries, hospital arraignments and hearings and escorts to crime scenes.
 NYSSA developed 39 accreditation standards that contain requirements regarding the administration, operation, training and staffing levels of the Court Security Bureau.
-The Court Bureau was initially accredited in 2011.
+The Court Bureau was initially accredited in 2011 and reaccredited in 2016.

 The New York State Law Enforcement Accreditation Program (NYSLEAP) is a progressive and contemporary way of helping police agencies evaluate and improve their overall performance.
 It provides formal recognition that an organization meets or exceeds general expectations of quality in the field.
 Accreditation acknowledges the implementation of policies that are conceptually sound and operationally effective.